-Incruse Ellipta should be administered at the same time of the day each day to maintain bronchodilation.
+It should be administered each day at the same time of the day to maintain bronchodilation.
 The maximum dose is one inhalation of umeclidinium bromide once daily.

-No dose adjustment is required in patients over 65 years (see section 5.2).
+No dose adjustment is required in patients 65 years of age and older (see section 5.2).

 No dose adjustment is required in patients with renal impairment (see section 5.2).

 No dose adjustment is required in patients with mild or moderate hepatic impairment.
-Incruse Ellipta has not been studied in patients with severe hepatic impairment and should be used with caution (see section 5.2).
+Umeclidinium bromide has not been studied in patients with severe hepatic impairment and should be used with caution (see section 5.2).

-There is no relevant use of Incruse Ellipta in the paediatric population (under 18 years of age) in the indication for COPD.
+There is no relevant use of umeclidinium bromide in the paediatric population (under 18 years of age) for the indication of COPD.